Here’s a quick overview of the Ads.txt implementation process:

 Fraud gives the online advertising industry a bad name.
 It decreases advertiser trust and ultimately affects everyone.
 If you have been wondering whether or not as a publisher you should adopt the IAB ads.txt within your business model let me show you some of the benefits it provides.

 As you’ll see in the next section, creating the ads.txt sample file is not rocket science.
-Since it’s in a simple format, that of a text file, it can easily and quickly be updated to present any changes within your business.
+Since it’s in a simple format, that of the ads.txt file, it can easily and quickly be updated to present any changes within your business.

 All the information you need to create the ads.txt file isn’t hard to come by since most systems already present the information with regards to the OpenRTB protocol.